EduardoZepeda/coffee-bytes-hugo/content/posts/django/como-mejorar-el-futuro-de-django-framework/index.en.md

 - opinion
 coverImage: images/how-to-improve-django.jpg
 date: 2024-06-23
-description: A collection of suggestions and recommendations on how to take Django Framework to the next level, gathered from the django subreddit community.
+seo_title: "How to Improve Django: Community Suggestions"
+description: Top suggestions from the Django subreddit community to improve the framework, from modest enhancements to bold architectural changes.
 keyword: improve django
 keywords:
 - django